 Continuing Education Fund

 The Center is very proud to have licensed and certified professionals on our staff.
 Each year our veterinarians, veterinary technician, and wildlife rehabilitators are required to attend recognized conferences in order to maintain their credentials.
 In addition to obtaining continuing education, our staff members, whenever possible, try to present at these conferences to help educate others and share our experiences.
 While this is not a physical item for our hospital, we are seeking ongoing funds to help support our professional staff and their ability to contribute to wildlife health.
-Cost: $1,000
+This year, we have a particularly large cohort who will be able to attend the National Wildlife Rehabilitators Association conference in February.
+Cost: $2,000

 Biochemistry VetScan VS2 Rotors